 These articles provide current information and links about law journal submissions.
 The Rostron and Levit article covers 203 law reviews, and includes two helpful charts.
 The first chart contains information about each journal's preferences about methods for submitting articles (e.g., e-mail, ExpressO or regular mail), as well as special formatting requirements and how to request an expedited review.
 The second chart contains rankings information from U.S. News and World Report as well as data from Washington & Lee's law review website.

 The Law Library is available to assist with posting articles to SSRN.
-Please contact the Law Library Reference Desk at 5-7205 or email@example.com for assistance or more information about SSRN.
+Please contact your library liaison for assistance or more information about SSRN.
 For more detailed instructions for posting SSRN articles via the Law Library, please scroll down to the "SSRN Submission Form and Information" box, lower on this page.
 Here is a link to SSRN's instructions for posting an article if you'd like to try it on your own.

 The attached Word document is a form for submitting an article to SSRN through the Law Library's Reference Desk.
 It includes all the information SSRN requires for the sucessful posting of an article.
 Please click on the file icon, complete the form, and send the completed form, along with an electronic version of the article (either as a Word document (preferred) or a PDF file) to firstname.lastname@example.org.
 Please don't hesitate to contact the Law Library Reference Desk at email@example.com or 5-7205, with any questions or for any other assistance.